 When Can the Abortion Pill Be Used?

-Medication abortion can be used to end a pregnancy up to 10 weeks from the first day of your last period.
+FDA guidance states that medication abortion can be used to end a pregnancy up to 10 weeks from the first day of your last period.

 Can I Still Get Pregnant Later?
 YES